 The most significant impact of the new revenue standard relates to our capitalization of certain incremental costs to acquire contracts and the requirement to amortize these amounts over the expected period of benefit.
 Under the previous standard, we expensed costs related to the acquisition of revenue-generating contracts as incurred.
 Additionally, there was impact from arrangements with our customers that include on-premise term-based software licenses bundled with maintenance and support.
 Under the previous standard, revenue attributable to these software licenses was recognized ratably over the term of the arrangement because vendor-specific objective evidence ("VSOE") did not exist for the undelivered maintenance and support element as it is not sold separately.
-The requirement to have VSOE for undelivered elements to enable the separation of revenue recognition for delivered software licenses is eliminated under the new revenue standard.
-Accordingly, under the new revenue standard we recognize as revenue a portion of the arrangement fee upon delivery of the software licenses and classify that recognized revenue as product revenue instead of subscription revenue in our condensed consolidated statements of income.
+The requirement to have VSOE for undelivered elements to enable the separation of revenue recognize as revenue a portion of the arrangement fee upon delivery of the software licenses and classify that recognized revenue as product revenue in our condensed consolidated statements of income.